redixhumayun/redixhumayun.github.io/_drafts/building-an-lsm-engine-part-i.md

 Here's the encoding format we will use.
 We include a bloom filter with each SST to quickly tell us whether a key does not exist in the SST file.
 This is a great addition because bloom filters can tell us with a 100% certainty whether something does *not* exist, saving us the I/O of loading any blocks from this file.

-*If you want to understand bloom filters better, [there is this great post by Sam Who](https://samwho.dev/bloom-filters/)*
+*If you want to understand bloom filters better, [this is a great post by Sam Who](https://samwho.dev/bloom-filters/)*

 ```
 -----------------------------------------------------------------------------------------------------